ScribeTech/SurveyScribe/docs/API.md

     200 OK return a survey object
     404 NOT FOUND if survey does not exist
   PATCH (survey object)
-    200 OK only update part of the survey (don't replace the whole thing) 400 BAD REQUEST if invalid input
+    200 OK only update part of the survey (don"t replace the whole thing) 400 BAD REQUEST if invalid input
     401 UNAUTHORIZED if not authenticated
     401 UNAUTHORIZED if not owner